tochman/the_blue_print/chapters/09-4-hosting-platform-deployment.md

 ::: important
 **The Platform Selection Mindset**

-Don't choose a hosting platform based on price alone—choose based on what you want to spend your time on.
+Don't choose a hosting platform based on price alone.
+Choose based on what you want to spend your time on.
 If you want to focus on building React applications, choose platforms that handle infrastructure complexity for you.
 If you enjoy managing servers and want maximum control, choose platforms that give you that flexibility.

 **Key principle**: Optimize for total cost of ownership, not just hosting bills.
 :::